GIScience/ohsome-quality-api/docs/development.md

 # Development

-How-to informations for developers working on the `ohsome-quality-analyst` Python project.
+Information for developers working on the `ohsome-quality-analyst` project.

 ## Logging